ausim/ToolsForDataAnalyticsAndModeling/README.md

 # ToolsForDataAnalyticsAndModeling
-Repository for INSY 6500/6 at Auburn University
+Repository for INSY 6500/5500 - Modern Tools for Data Analytics - at Auburn University